dnce17/HHA504_assignment_functions/README.md

 ![Create a job](img/gcp/scheduler/scheduler_3.png)
 4. The following configurations were used
     * NOTES
+        * [Crontab.guru](https://crontab.guru/) can help in writing the cron schedule expressions for "frequency"
-        * Configurations will differ based on the cloud function to be used as URL and timezone
+        * The cloud function URL will differ between functions
         * After finishing each section's configuration, either click "Continue" or the next header below it
 !["Define the schedule" header configs](img/gcp/scheduler/scheduler_4.png)
 !["Configure the execution" header configs](img/gcp/scheduler/scheduler_5.png)